December 2013 Spuyten Duyvil derailment: Rockefeller lawsuit

-After Metro-North had initially denied Rockefeller a disability pension based on the PTSD he suffered from the accident, he appealed, and in late 2016, Metro North announced that he would receive $3,200 a month.
+After Metro-North had initially denied Rockefeller a disability pension based on the PTSD he suffered from the accident, he appealed, and in late 2016, Metro North announced that he would receive $3,200 a month for the remainder of his life, in addition to a federal railroad retirement pension Rockefeller was awarded earlier that year.
 "The Pension Disability Medical Review Board reviewed the appeal and determined that Mr. Rockefeller is disabled from performing his function as an engineer and he is eligible now to receive his pension," the MTA said.
-Rockefeller's lawyer declined to comment on the pension award but said the lawsuit would continue.

 At the same time he received the pension, Rockefeller sued the MTA for $10 million in federal court, alleging the railroad had failed to install a system to alert engineers when the speed limit is exceeded.
 He argued that after another engineer had been suspended for two weeks in 2005 after speeding through the same curve in a manner that knocked passengers' belongings off the overheard luggage rack, the railroad had to know the curve was dangerous; one of its engineers suggested installing the automatic braking.
 Metro-North's executives declined, the engineer had said, fearing it would add almost a minute to travel time.
 Executives also believed it was better to rely at least in part on the engineer remaining alert, citing a 2009 accident on the Washington Metro that was attributed to putting too much trust in technology found to be dysfunctional at the time.
+At the time it became clear Rockefeller would receive his disability pension, his lawyer declined to comment on the pension award but said the lawsuit would continue.

 The MTA countersued Rockefeller for the same amount, citing the cost of the damage resulting from the accident.
 In April 2019 the judge hearing the case dismissed the MTA's motion for summary judgement, ruling that Rockefeller had presented enough evidence that a juror could reasonably conclude his former employer was at fault.
 The railroad had in response introduced evidence from the train's event recorder that suggested Rockefeller had been driving the train erratically earlier on that run, at one point slowing to less than 50 mph on a section where the speed limit was around 70 mph, and had told Herbert when the train left Poughkeepsie that "it's your job to keep me awake", an account Herbert had denied when prosecutors from the Bronx D.A.'s office asked her about it during their investigation.
 (Note: Herbert said that was ridiculous as she could not have prevented Rockefeller from suffering a medical emergency and held him blameless in the crash.
 Her lawsuit against the MTA over her injuries from the accident, in which she had made the same argument as Rockefeller, was settled for $835,000 in 2015.)
 Four months later, Rockefeller withdrew the suit.